cansavvy/DataTrail_ReOrg/docs/06_sharing_results_05_cloning_repos.md

 <img src="resources/images/06_sharing_results_05_cloning_repos_files/figure-html//1bhTNTBhdXa0e0BXRZmQoHY6zTKGqgrr4wwYS8-v7ob8_g12feb92770a_0_18.png" title="Copy the url in this box" alt="Copy the url in this box" width="480" style="display: block; margin: auto;" />

-Also note that in the bottom right hand corner of RStudio, in the `Files` pane, you will have the files that are in your GitHub repository, now available in this RStudio cloud workspace.
+Also note that in the bottom right hand corner of RStudio, in the `Files` pane, you will have the files that are in your GitHub repository, now available in this Posit Cloud workspace.

 ### Step 3: Set up GitHub Credentials

-In order to be able to access everything in your GitHub repository from RStudio cloud, you will need to set up GitHub credentials.
+In order to be able to access everything in your GitHub repository from Posit Cloud, you will need to set up GitHub credentials.
 You should only need to do this once per project.

 1. In your RStudio interface, make sure that you are in the `Console` tab.